Plan Target: 36% percent reduction in potable water use per capita from campus baseline by 2025

 “Failure to take constructive action is not an option…Water scarcity is likely to be one of the most severe consequences of population growth and climate change and Los Angeles is particularly vulnerable because of our arid climate and reliance on imported water.” – UCLA Chancellor Gene Block

-Due to the dry climate of Southern California, water conservation plays an important role in sustainability at UCLA.
+Due to the dry climate and persistent droughts of Southern California, water conservation plays an important role in sustainability at UCLA.
 Faculty from across the university are collaborating as part of the UCLA Water Resources Group and the Sustainable LA Grand Challenge to address this critical issue for our region and our state.
 UCLA’s water conservation efforts have saved millions of gallons, though we still have major challenges ahead to achieve our target.

 Our comprehensive approach to water conservation includes water recycling, an award winning water reclamation program, high efficiency fixtures such as ultra-low flow urinals, drought tolerant landscaping, and smart climatologically-based irrigation and drip irrigation.